depthbomb/grinch.py/README.md

 Proof of concept Python script for "obtaining" Discord Nitro gift URLs from all servers you are in as they are sent.

+**THIS IS JUST A PROOF OF CONCEPT!** Discord forbids the use of selfbots and doing so can get your account terminated.
+If you do choose to use this, I claim no responsibility for whatever happens to your account.

+## How it works

 This works by reading new messages and searching for the gift URLs within them.
 If one is detected, it opens it in your computer's default browser for redeeming.

-**THIS IS JUST A PROOF OF CONCEPT!** Discord forbids the use of selfbots and doing so can get your account terminated.
-If you do choose to use this, I claim no responsibility for whatever happens to your account.

 ## Installation